Geographical Sciences (GEOG)

 Abstract

-The Department of Geographical Sciences offers graduate study leading to the Doctor of Philosophy, Master of Professional Studies in Geospatial Information Sciences, and five year, combined Bachelors of Science and Masters of Science in Geographical Sciences degrees.
+The Department of Geographical Sciences offers graduate study leading to the five year, combined Bachelors of Science and Masters of Science in Geographical Sciences degrees.

 The specific research specializations represented by the faculty include: